A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

 The Asheville Airport is 45 minutes away from the closest skiing.
 Cataloochee Ski Area in Maggie Valley is just 40 miles from downtown.
 The elevation at 5,400 feet allows for a long season using a state-of-the-art snowmaking system.
 The nearest airport to Boone is Tri-Cities Regional (TRI) Airport which is 45 miles away.
 Other nearby airports include Asheville (AVL) (72.9 miles), Charlotte (CLT) (80.5 miles) and Greenville/Spartanburg (GSP) (97.1 miles).
 But, if you live here, hop in the family car.

-You won't lack for opportunities to ski and ride in North Carolina and you can choose from six ski areas and one not far away in Tennessee.
+You won't lack for opportunities to ski and ride in North Carolina and you can choose from 6 ski areas and one not far away in Tennessee.
+Check out, which are open right now.

 Here’s a brief description of North Carolina’s resorts: